overture-stack/website/README.md

 ## Local development

-- Run a development server: `npm run dev`
+`npm run dev`
-- Run QA build locally: `npm run qa`
-- Run production locally: `npm run prod`

-Gatsby development and production builds are different, so consider running QA and/or prod occasionally to check for issues.

 ## Deployment

-- QA:
-  - Check your build: `npm run qa`
+Check your QA builds locally!
+(See **Environments**)

-  - Deploy to a Netlify draft URL: `npm run deploy`
+- Deploy to a Netlify draft URL for QA: `npm run deploy`
-- Production:
-  - Check your build: Netlify will create `deploy-preview` deployments for PRs on master.
 - Deploy to https://overture.bio: Merge a PR into the master branch.

 ## Environments

+Gatsby has two environments: development (runs a dev server with hot reloading) and production (creates a static build in the `/public` folder).

+Gatsby development and production builds are significantly different, so consider running `npm run qa` occasionally to check for issues, and before deploying to QA.

 ### Local environments

-- Development: For working on this project.
+- **Development**
+  - Feature flags ON
   - Command: `npm run dev`
   - Secrets and settings file: `.env.development`
-- QA: For checking that your branch builds before sending a Netlify link to QA.
+- **QA** (check your build before creating a Netlify link for QA)
+  - Feature flags ON
   - Command: `npm run qa`
-  - Secrets file: `.env.production` (overridden by `netlify.toml`)
+  - Secrets file: `.env.production` (overridden by `netlify.toml`) (ignored by git)
   - Settings file: `netlify.toml`, `branch-deploy` context
-- Production: For checking that the site builds properly in production.
+- **Production** (check your build before deploying to https://overture.bio)
+  - Feature flags OFF
   - Command: `npm run prod`
-  - Secrets file: `.env.production` (overridden by `netlify.toml`)
+  - Secrets file: `.env.production` (overridden by `netlify.toml`) (ignored by git)
   - Settings file: `netlify.toml`, `production` & `deploy-preview` contexts

 ### Netlify contexts

-These contexts only apply when deploying to Netlify.
+These environments only apply when deploying to Netlify.
 The non-secret settings are stored in `netlify.toml`.

 - `production`: The live site at https://overture.bio, deployed automatically.
-- `deploy-preview`: Netlify deploys that are automatically generated when there is a PR created/updated on the `master` branch.
+- `deploy-preview`: Netlify deploys that are automatically generated when there is a PR created/updated on the master branch.
 - `branch-deploy`: Other branches and PRs, deployed manually.

 ## Feature flags & environment variables

-- Feature flags must be environment variables.
+- Feature flags in Gatsby must be environment variables.
 - Environment variables accessed in client-side code must be prefixed with `GATSBY_`.
-- Private environment variables should be added in Netlify's UI and not the `netlify.toml` file.
 - Example: Show something in development and hide it in production:
-  - `FLAG="true"` in `.env.development` and Netlify `branch-deploy` context.
+  - `FLAG="true"` in `.env.development` and Netlify `branch-deploy` context in `netlify.toml`.
-  - `FLAG="false"` in Netlify `production` and `deploy-preview` contexts.
+  - `FLAG="false"` in Netlify `production` and `deploy-preview` contexts in `netlify.toml`.

 ### Links